 - Digital Surveillance: Not too dissimilar to technical surveillance, this type of investigation focuses more deeply on a person’s online practices and behaviors.
 Looking at social media, sifting through online records, web history, and so on are all aspects of digital surveillance.

 - Interviews: Tried, true, and traditional; interviews are conducted with family and friends, witnesses, and others to help stitch together information around missing persons, potentially criminal behavior, and questionable events.
-One-on-one interviews between a private investigator and person of interest or witness can be crucial to surveillance investigation and help open up leads that may bring a case to fruition.
+One-on-one interviews between a private investigator and a person of interest or witness can be crucial to surveillance investigation and help open up leads that may bring a case to fruition.

 Why it’s a good idea to skip trying surveillance on your own and hire a pro